Monstrosity (band)

 Monstrosity is an American death metal band.
 Formed in 1990 in Fort Lauderdale, Florida as part of the larger Florida death metal scene, drummer Lee Harrison, bassist Mark Van Erp, and vocalist George "Corpsegrinder" Fisher were founding members.
-The group has undergone multiple lineup changes with Harrison being the only constant member.
-Edwin Webb is the fifth an current vocalist.
+The group has undergone multiple lineup changes.
+Harrison is the only constant member.
+Edwin Webb is the fifth and current vocalist.
 Van Erp rejoined the band in 2021 after departing in 1995.

-In 1995, shortly before his second album with Monstrosity was released, Fisher became the vocalist of death metal band Cannibal Corpse, and was replaced by Jason Avery.
+In 1995, shortly before his second album with Monstrosity was released, Fisher became the vocalist of death metal band Cannibal Corpse, and was replaced with Jason Avery.

-Monstrosity has released six studio albums, most recently The Passage of Existence (2018), following an 11-year gap.
+Monstrosity has released seven studio albums, most recently Screams from Beneath the Surface (2026), following an eight-year gap.
 Despite a dedicated cult following, their commercial success has been limited to some albums appearing on CMJ college radio charts.

 History

 Formation and Imperial Doom

-Vocalist George "Corpsegrinder" Fisher, drummer Lee Harrison and bassist Mark Van Erp founded Monstrosity in 1990.
-Harrison had just left New York death metal band Malevolent Creation and George Fisher left his band Corpsegrinder in his hometown of Baltimore and relocated to Florida in 1990.
-Jon Rubin, who had played guitar in Malevolent Creation also joined to form Monstrosity.
-Mark Van Erp played bass in the band Cynic and he left Cynic to join Monstrosity.
-The four members of Monstrosity signed with German label Nuclear Blast.
+Vocalist George "Corpsegrinder" Fisher, drummer Lee Harrison, and bassist Mark Van Erp founded Monstrosity in 1990.
+Harrison had just left New York death metal band Malevolent Creation, and Fisher left his band, Corpsegrinder, in his Baltimore hometown, and relocated to Florida in 1990.
+Jon Rubin, who had played guitar in Malevolent Creation, joined to form Monstrosity.
+Mark Van Erp played bass in the band Cynic, which he left to join Monstrosity.
+Monstrosity signed with German label Nuclear Blast.

-Monstrosity's played their first shows during fall 1990, when the Florida death metal scene was already largely established.
+Monstrosity played their first shows during fall 1990, when the Florida death metal scene was already established.

-Jason Gobel, who was a member of Cynic, assisted Monstrosity in the recording of Imperial Doom, despite having never been an official member of Monstrosity.
+Jason Gobel, a member of Cynic, assisted Monstrosity in the recording of Imperial Doom, despite never being an official member.
 The album was released in 1992 by Nuclear Blast.
 To support the album, Monstrosity toured Europe as support for Pestilence.

 Lineup changes and Millenium

-After a number of problems with the label, Lee Harrison formed his own record label Conquest Music in 1996.
+After a number of problems with the label, Lee Harrison formed his own record label, Conquest Music, in 1996.

-The band released their sophomore album Millennium in 1996.
-Guitarist Jon Rubin was replaced by Jason Morgan and bassist Mark Van Erp, by Kelly Conlon.
-Following the recording sessions for the album, George Fisher left Monstrosity to replace Chris Barnes in Cannibal Corpse, and was subsequently replaced with Jason Avery on vocals in Monstrosity.
+The band released their sophomore album, Millennium, in 1996.
+Guitarist Jon Rubin was replaced with Jason Morgan and bassist Mark Van Erp with Kelly Conlon.
+Following the recording sessions for the album, Fisher left Monstrosity to replace Chris Barnes in Cannibal Corpse, and was replaced with singer Jason Avery in Monstrosity.